nataliadominguez99/King-Conty-House-Price-Prediction/README.md

 # 🏡 King County House Prices Analysis

-Analyzing house sale prices across King County (including Seattle) from May 2014 to May 2015 to uncover market trends and build predictive models for real estate valuation with Machine Learning.
+Analyzing house sale prices across King County from May 2014 to May 2015 to uncover market trends and build predictive models for real estate valuation with Machine Learning.

 ---